Vietnam.vn - Nền tảng quảng bá Việt Nam

 Melaleuca prices fall, people in the Mekong Delta live precariously

-The forest contract book allows people to exploit 30% of the total contracted area and must replant cajuput trees.
+The forest contract book allows people to exploit 30% of the total contracted area and must replant cajuput.

 At first, the harvest was about 7 million VND/cong/household, but now people's lives are difficult.

-People want to plant hybrid acacia trees.
-This tree will yield a profit of 200-300 million VND/ha after 3-4 years, but the government has not yet agreed.
-Some others are very discouraged and have left for other places to find other jobs," said Mr. Duan.
+People want to plant hybrid acacia trees on raised beds.
+This tree will yield a profit of 200-300 million VND/ha in 3-4 years, but the government has not yet agreed.
+Some others are very discouraged and have left to find other jobs," said Mr. Duan.

 This tree is sold to wood chipping factories and then exported, so it has a high price.
-Ca Mau has allowed farmers to convert to growing, so their farmers have become rich from hybrid acacia.
+Ca Mau has allowed farmers to convert to growing, so their farmers are getting rich from hybrid acacia.

 "Now people in the area also plant hybrid acacia trees on the embankment, some people have already sold 2-3 batches.
 Because people's requests to plant hybrid acacia trees were not approved, many people spontaneously plant them.

-I suggest that people convert 30-50% of the area currently assigned to them to plant hybrid acacia trees instead of cajuput trees so that people can make a living and stay in the forest," Mr. Dao suggested.
+I suggest that people convert to planting hybrid acacia trees instead of cajuput trees on 30-50% of the area currently contracted to help people earn a living and stay in the forest," Mr. Dao suggested.

 Due to the fall in the price of cajuput trees, people in the rural areas have switched to growing bananas or trading to earn more income - Photo: BUU DAU